Chorus/DynamicsDocs/docs/Billing/Claims.md

 ## Submit Claims

 To submit claims, click 'Save & Submit' on any draft claim.
-The claim status will become 'Ready to Submit'.
+The claim status will become 'Ready to Submit.'
 All 'Ready to Submit' claims are submitted to the clearinghouse on an hourly basis.

 To modify and resubmit a claim, see [Correcting Claims](../RCM/RCMworkflow.md/#correcting-claims)